GChalkidis/Activity-Tracker/README.md

 • Personal statistics including the number of activities, total distance, and exercise time.

-• Segment leaderboards showcasing users' performance rankings from the best to the worst, based on time comparison.
+• Segment leaderboards showcasing user's performance rankings from the best to the worst, based on time comparison.

 • Graphical/Visual comparison of user's statistics with other registered users on our system.